sfumato & mona lisa

 Our previous articles, Here and Here, discussed the natural process of shaping memories and the role of Hippo and previously registered events when developing new memories.
 To summarize, we see objects when white light interacts with them.
 Our visual system interprets and manipulates the information received before passing on the modified information to the brain.
 So, what we see is our own perception and personal filters, developed by our past experiences.

-Sfumato deceives our visual field’s linear perspective to create depth and a sense of atmosphere that transforms an image from a 2-dimensional perspective to 3-dimensional.
-This depth allows the audience to imagine beyond the lines and boundaries of the image, as Davinci himself quoted, to step into an imaginary world beyond the point of focus.
+Sfumato deceives our visual field’s linear perspective to create depth and a sense of atmosphere that transforms an image from a 2-dimensional perspective to a 3-dimensional one.

 The soft transitions between colors, forms and shapes prevent a single point of focus.
-This lack of focus manipulates how, what and when we see each part of the painting as we go back forth between our direct vision and side vision.
+This lack of focus manipulates how, what and when we see each part of the painting.